-A graduate of the University of San Diego, she began her career as an editor at the Naval Supply Center, San Diego in 1986.
-One year later, after attending the Defense Information School, she was promoted to the Public Affairs Officer and remained there during its transition to the Fleet and Industrial Supply Center, San Diego.
-As PAO, she was responsible for PA support for contracting and logistics operations including developing the first customer-based website for a Navy Supply Center.
+A graduate of the University of San Diego, she began her career as an editor at the Naval Supply Center, San Diego, in 1986.
+One year later, after attending the Defense Information School, she was promoted to Public Affairs Officer and remained there during its transition to the Fleet and Industrial Supply Center, San Diego.
+As PAO, she was responsible for PA support for contracting and logistics operations, including developing the first customer-based website for a Navy Supply Center.
 Also, she coordinated a major community relations program in support of a major Navy fuel pipeline replacement project that ran through the city of San Diego.

 In 1998, she transferred to Navy Region Southwest to be the Public Affairs Program Manager, responsible for public affairs operations for Navy shore installations in California and Nevada.
 She streamlined public affairs operations under the regionalization program and coordinated responses related to A76 contracting.
 In addition, she was the emergency operations center PA rep during both drills and real-life emergencies and major community relations projects such as the Navy Broadway Redevelopment.